Etejerina/a-walk-in-python/day_5.md

 TypeError: say_hi() takes 1 positional argument but 2 were given
  ```

 >Note that the function hasn't a return statement.
 These are called void functions.
-Are functions that do something that doesn't require returnung a value.
+Are functions that do something that doesn't require returning a value.

 As we said before, in the function definition, in parentheses, we have the parameters, that can be zero or many.